 Odisha govt revokes suspension of Sundargarh CDMO

-The Odisha government has revoked the suspension of Sundargarh's Chief Medical Officer Pankaj Patel and posted him as the senior consultant of medicine department of Sambalpur district headquarters hospital.
-Patel was suspended from October 13 on charge of not executing the "Mo Sarkar" (My Government) initiative and the state government's action had evoked criticism from the opposition BJP and several organisations.
+The Odisha government has revoked the suspension of Sundargarh CDMO in-charge Pankaj Patel, following criticism from the opposition BJP and several organisations.
+Patel, who was suspended from October 13 on charge of not executing the "Mo Sarkar" (My Government) initiative, has been posted as the senior consultant of medicine department of Sambalpur district headquarters hospital, an official said.

 An order, issued by special secretary of health and family welfare department on Thursday, said Patel's new appointment came into force immediately.
 Odisha Medical Service Association (OMSA), which had strongly protested action against Patel, has welcomed the government's decision.